sreeise/ProgrammingSnippets/Rust/README.md

-# Rust Programming Language Reference
+# Rust Programming snippets and reference.
+Note the main README.md file.
+These files are not a guide, and code may be random.

 Some code here has been taken from